jiang-junyao/jiang-junyao.github.io/_pages/about.md

 </p>

 - Cell fate decisions are crucial for understanding how pluripotent cells develop into diverse tissues, with disruptions leading to congenital abnormalities.
-- Through in vivo lineage tracing, such as DeepTrack barcoding, we have uncovered early lineage priming in the mouse embryo and reconstructed fate-resolved GRNs, identifying key regulator of mesoderm development.
+- Through in vivo single-cell multiomics lineage tracing, such as DeepTrack barcoding, we have uncovered early lineage priming in the mouse embryo and reconstructed fate-resolved GRNs, identifying key regulator of mesoderm development.
 - However, direct genetic barcoding is ethically and technically unfeasible in human embryos, necessitating the development of non-invasive approaches.
 To address this challenge, we have developed transfer learning-based methods for in silico fate mapping, enabling the discovery of spatiotemporal fate biases through data derived from 3D human embryo.

 # 📝 Publications